yjxiong/anet2016-cuhk/README.md

-# CUHK & ETH & SIAT Solution to AcitivityNet Challenge 2016
+# CUHK & ETH & SIAT Solution to ActivityNet Challenge 2016

 This repository holds the materials necessary to reproduce the results for our solution to ActivityNet Challenge 2016.
-We works on the untrimmed video classification task.
+We won the 1st place in the untrimmed video classification task.

 Although initially designed for the challenge, the repository also means to provide an accessible framework for general video classification tasks.

 *We are currently organizing the codebase.
 Please stay tuned.*

-* Jun 7 - Single video classification released
+* Jun 10 - Web demo code released

 ##Functionalities & Release Status

 - [x] Basic utilities
 - [x] Action recognition with single video
-    * [ ] Web demo for action recognition
+    * [x] Web demo for action recognition
 - [ ] ActivityNet validation set evaluation
 - [ ] Training action recognition system